Montimage/mmt-mspl-enabler/mmt-mspl-driver-plugin/README.md

 ```
 **Parameters for mmt-agent.py**

-* '-r',  --rule' -> Defines the rule.xml file to be sent to the mspl-enabler
+* -r, --rule -> Defines the rule.xml file to be sent to the mspl-enabler
-*       --host' -> Defines the HOST's IP address of the API
+* --host -> Defines the HOST's IP address of the API
-*       --port' -> Defines the HOST's PORT address of the API
+* --port -> Defines the HOST's PORT address of the API

 # Requires
  - Python 3